farid809/CarND-Behavioral-Cloning-P3/README.md

 ---

 In this project, I'm using deep neural networks and convolutional neural networks to clone driving behavior.
 I provided below step by step guide showing the approach i used to to train, validate and test a model using Keras.
 The model will output a steering angle to a simulated autonomous vehicle.
-The simulator are also used to gather the training data by capturing the steering angle and speed of a human drive (behavior cloning).
+A simulator are also used to gather the training data by capturing the steering angle and speed of a human drive (behavior cloning).

 Project Files:
 * model.py (script used to create and train the model)